pawanlamba/mlai-blog/_posts/2020-06-12-Multi_Label_Single_Class_Learning_Classifying_Partially_Tagged_Data.md

 ![png]({{ site.baseurl }}/assets/images/post_id_20200612/output_4_1.png)

-This looks like very desirable data with 3 classes really seperable.
-But we seldom gets data so clean in real life.
-So lets introduce some confusion with randomly merging class 2 into 0 and 1.
+This looks like very desirable data with 3 really separable classes(Not suited to our problem) hence lets introduce some confusion with randomly merging samples from class 2 into 0 and 1.

 ```python